Structuring & Writing Reports – Report Writing Training Course Outline

-An online self-study package – Sharpen Up Your Reports – containing nine modules.
-Please note that we cover the same content as outlined on this page, but some of the modules have been rearranged to work better online.
-You can see the actual modules by clicking on the 'Sample' button near the top right of this page.
+This contains nine modules and takes delegates approximately two hours to complete.
+Please note that we cover the same topics as outlined on this page in less detail.
+Some modules have been rearranged to work better online.
+You can see the content list by clicking here

 Report Writing Course Contents